Police Point Artist in Residence Program

 The Gatekeepers Cottage is a two-bedroom residence with reading room and studio, kitchen and dining room, bathroom, toilet, and laundry.
 The cottage has beautiful natural light with large windows looking out over the grounds and coastline.

 The Police Point Shire Park Artist in Residence (AiR) program is open to all Australian and international emerging and established artists, writers, musicians and creatives.
-The Mornington Peninsula Shire invites applications for both supported and fee-paying residencies ranging from a minimum of two weeks to a maximum of four weeks.

 Image: Gatekeepers Cottage and Police Point Shire Park, Portsea, Victoria